slsa-framework/slsa/docs/spec/v1.1/levels.md

     beyond self-attestation by the build platform operator.
 -   Provides cryptographic, hardware-rooted evidence about:
-    -   The initial state of the compute environment executing a build, such as its boot settings (e.g., secure boot enabled), the bootloader and kernel image.
+    -   The initial state of the compute environment executing a build, such as its boot settings (e.g., measured boot enabled), the bootloader and kernel image.
     -   The initial state of the environment's disk image and its configuration.
     -   The build environment that executed a particular run of a build.
--   The use of [confidential computing technologies]() to meet these requirements provides builds with additional data and code confidentiality and tamper-evidence properties during build execution.
+-   The use of [confidential computing] to meet these requirements provides builds with additional data and code confidentiality and tamper-evidence properties during build execution.